funamitech/mastodon/README.md

 Added features over glitch-soc:
 - Nori tokenizer for better Korean search (You **MUST** use {Elastic,Open}Search with necessary plugins installed, otherwise search feature won't work *at all*)
 - YuruVerse assets (logos, etc)
-- Birdsite theme adapted to glitch-soc based forks
+- Birdsite theme adapted to glitch-soc based forks (unmaintained, please use mastodon-modern theme instead.)
+- Mastodon-modern theme included!
 - Pretendard font for better Korean glyphs
 - Emoji reactions! (compatible with Misskey of course)
 - And more things...?